The Law of Remarkability

 If you have a dream, what are you doing today that will bring you closer to it?
 If you want to be a renowned photographer, do you have a set time each day dedicated to your craft?

 Our life goals are attained through skills.
 Firing an arrow into a target requires pulling the string until tense.
 Skills are the muscular strength that make this happen.
 Without the necessary capital or skills, the target will remain unscathed and firing thousands of arrows will not change the outcome.
-Alternatively, a trained archer needs just one arrow to hit the target.
-It may even be a bullseye if she is lucky (or profoundly skilled but I think you get the point).
+Alternatively, a trained archer needs just one arrow to hit a bullseye.

 Three Disqualifies for Applying the Craftsman Mindset